-I have provided my National Identity card number in a proper form.
+I provided my National Identity card number in a proper form.
 But when I received the card, the last two digits in the identity card number was wrong.
-I have visited the district officers concerning this issue several times.
+I had to visit the district officers concerning this issue several times.
 Even though it was their mistake, they asked me to submit a fresh application when I have previously submitted them with the documentation needed to verify the details.

 I am also bringing the plight of other people who would have to go through this process.

 Recently my father visited the Grama Nalidari office.
 Upon inquiring about the identity card.
 The officer asked us if we received any letter from the department of social service, Colombo.
 Since we did not receive any form of a letter from the social service, Colombo.
 The officer said that there was no need to submit a fresh application.

 The Grama Nalidari and the district secretariat had done the best and certified my application after verifying all the details.
 Where did it go wrong?
 Why are they asking us to submit a fresh application when we all did our part?